rk-28/gem_frontend/docs/Fix VirtualBox’s “Kernel Driver Not Installed” Error on a Mac.md

 **Step1: Updating the Security policy in MAC Machine**
+### Step1: Updating the Security policy in MAC Machine

 -	First, navigate to System Preferences by clicking the Apple icon on the top menu bar